A birth center is a homelike facility with a program of care designed in the wellness model of pregnancy and birth.

 Birth Centers are a safe option for clients experiencing a healthy pregnancy.

-> Birth centers use fewer medical interventions; this saves health dollars and reduces the risk of complications during childbirth.
+Birth centers use fewer medical interventions than hospitals; this saves health dollars and reduces the risk of complications during and following childbirth.

-> What types of services are provided in a Birth Center?
+What types of services are provided in a Birth Center?

 Prenatal Care Nutrition and exercise counseling Routine diagnostic testing including lab work and ultrasounds Childbirth preparation Visits lasting an average of 60 minutes